1ceto/Geo-RealESRGAN-Lite/README.md

 Minimal reproducible code for the Geo-RealESRGAN model described in the manuscript:
-"Perception-Guided Deep Learning for High-Resolution Reconstruction of Sparse 3D Reservoir Property Models"
+"Perception-Guided Deep Learning for High-Resolution Reconstruction of Sparse 3D Reservoir Property Models" This repository contains a simplified demonstration of the Geo-RealESRGAN model as described in our manuscript.
+The complete source code, including full training procedures and datasets, will be partially made public upon acceptance and publication of the paper.

 ## Structure
 ```